dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-upgrade/02-upgrading-to-v1.7.md

 - Don't add a `freshness:` block.
 - Explicitly set `freshness: null`

 Beginning with v1.7, running [`dbt deps`](/reference/commands/deps) creates or updates the `package-lock.yml` file in the _project_root_ where `packages.yml` is recorded.
 The `package-lock.yml` file contains a record of all packages installed and, if subsequent `dbt deps` runs contain no updated packages in `dependencies.yml` or `packages.yml`, dbt-core installs from `package-lock.yml`.

+To retain the behavior prior to v1.7, there are two main options:
+1. Use `dbt deps --upgrade` everywhere `dbt deps` was used previously.
+2. Add `package-lock.yml` to your `.gitignore` file.

 ## New and changed features and functionality